truc-c/Comm-Lab-Project/README.md

 Our most important task as Research Assistants is to ensure the privacy of particpants as we vet audio recordings.
 ELAN is a software tool that we utilize to annotate time selections of the sensitive information during the vetting process.
-ELAN creates a A file extension of type (.eaf) that containing annotations and their associated time segments.
+ELAN creates a file extension of type (.eaf) that contains annotations and their associated time segments.

 Opening the file (.eaf) with a text editor displays the ELAN information (annotation and time selections) in XML format.
 We utilize Python and the module [xmltodict](https://pypi.org/project/xmltodict/) to extract this information, such as annotated text, selected tiers, time slots, etc.

-After we have extracted the time segments (from the .eaf file) that contain the sensitive information of the participants, we use the module [pydub](https://pypi.org/project/pydub/) to silence out those time segments.
+After we have extracted the time segments (from the .eaf file) that contain sensitive/private information of the participants, we use the module [pydub](https://pypi.org/project/pydub/) to "silence" out those time segments.

 P.S.